Ashauntis/KefVoiced2/README.md

 Currently supported voices include Salli, Joanna, Matthew, Kendra, Ivy, Justin, Kimberly, and Joey.
 Use **/listvoices** to display these in the discord client.

+**/private** will add a discord server to your settings for tts of private DMs sent to KefVoiced.
+This setting is persistent across restarts, and will only change if you use it again in a different server.
+Be conscious of any DMs you send to the bot if you have this setting turned on.

 #### Reconnection

 The bot is restarted automatically once per day.
 By default, any active connections will be reconnected when the bot restarts.
 To toggle this setting on a server basis, use **/reconnect on/off**.